 When writing your personal statement, consider what makes you tick.
 Provide evidence of your research and address how U.K. study will help your future.
 Why is it important to pursue the degrees in the U.K.?
 Address how your past got you interested in what you are doing.
 Discuss medical or other conditions—be honest and up-front, gutsy.
 The statement should show the texture of the candidate.
 The U.K. sees the Marshall Scholarship as an investment; how will you provide future benefits?
 How are you an ambassador?
 They want students to be advocates for U.K. policies in the U.S.

 Your "Proposed Academic Programme" statement should be written about ¾ in regards to your first choice institution and ¼ about your second choice institution.
 Your second 1-year MA (if choosing two) is less important as many students change these after arriving.
 You may choose two different universities for the scholarship (1 year at each).
 Identifying the program or person you would like to work with is important.
-It helps to have been in contact with professors at whatever school you are applying to go to, especially for those interested in research degrees.
+It helps to have been in contact with professors at your top choice schools, especially for those interested in research degrees.
 Focus your statement on how you fit into the program(s) rather than just the general details of the programs.

 At least two of your letters of recommendation should be from academics in your field, one who is the "preferred recommender."
 The letters should try to humanize the candidate.
 Ideally, senior faculty would write the other letters.
 Any applicant who has studied previously in the U.K. should strongly consider obtaining one of their letters of recommendation from a U.K. faculty member.
 Read our advice on writing letters of recommendation.